mikes360/WebsiteAssignmentMSC2019/README.md

 Added a game module with a timer that will fire when the matches are set to start.
 This will invoke the main game logic of the website.

 Fixed a small bug where clicking the home page went to the wrong route.

+//---------------------------------------------------------------------------

+21-Oct-2019 Mike Knight

+Made some changes to authentication, added a logout API and hooked it up to the nav bar.
+The API basically clears the access_token cookie.

+Moved the JWT secret to an env vairable, it should ideally go in env.secret but its fine for this protoype and makes it available system wide.

+General tidy up of the authenticate module.